 Located along South Africa’s spectacularly scenic Sunshine Coast, just west of Port Elizabeth, St Francis Bay is a picturesque holiday village known for its excellent surfing, pristine white-sand beach and its uniform architecture featuring black roofs and white walls built on the shores of an extensive network of human-made canals.
-Visitors can enjoy a variety of water activities along the canals and in the ocean such as swimming, boating, and fishing.
+Visitors can enjoy a variety of water activities along the canals and in the ocean such as swimming, skiing, tubing, boating, and fishing.
 Don’t miss the opportunity to take a day trip to the nearby village of Cape St Francis to explore the century-old Seal Point Lighthouse and the penguin rehabilitation facility.

 Sibuya Game Reserve

 Sibuya is one of South Africa’s most unique Safari destinations.
 With nearly 400 different species of birds and an abundance of diverse wildlife from elephants to otters, and almost everything in between, including the Big Five, Sibuya offers accommodation in two private and exclusive luxury tented game lodges and prides itself on superb cuisine.
 Both camps nestle in riverine forest and have been constructed in an environmentally conscious manner.
 Guests are hosted and guided by a team of experienced professionals.

 Sibuya's reception is in the holiday village of Kenton-on-Sea in the Eastern Cape Province, about 140 km equidistant from Port Elizabeth and East London.
 A natural extension to any trip, from Cape Town up the Garden Route, and easily accessible from Port Elizabeth which is a short flip from the major cities of Cape Town, Johannesburg and Durban.
 Charter flights to Port Alfred are less than a 20min transfer to the game park.